 For this assignment, you’ll be asked to conduct an archaeology of an NFT.
 The area of the circuit of culture that we’ll focus on is production.
 As with other online phenomena, such as memes and remixes on social media, NFTs involve a form of production that is always also reproduction and mutation.
 As Jesse Walden puts it on the a16z Podcast, “the number of times a file has been reproduced on the internet is directly correlated to the value of that file’s NFT, meaning the more times a piece of media gets shared online, the more social value it has.”
 To use a prominent example, the more the Doge meme circulates on social media and accumulates meaning in its propagation, the more valuable it becomes when it is minted as an NFT, as was borne out when the original Doge photograph sold as an NFT for $4 million and quickly escalated to $220 million when it was fractionalized and resold as shares.
 Similarly, the more recognizable the basketball highlight and the more it has been posted and retweeted, commented on and remixed, the more valuable it is likely to be when it sells on NBA Top Shot.
 NFTs offer a further dimension in this accumulation of social meaning in that their provenance, tracked on the blockchain, becomes part of the value of the underlying cultural object.
 In this way, they combine features of internet memes and traditional art collecting.

 NFTs, or non-fungible tokens, are unique digital assets minted on a blockchain.
-Unlike cryptocurrency coins, which are on the one hand divisible into millions or billions of pieces and on the other hand hold the same value as every other coin and thus can be exchanged with one another one-for-one, NFTs are indivisible and entirely unique.
+Unlike cryptocurrency coins, which are on the one hand divisible into millions or even trillions of pieces and on the other hand hold the same value as every other coin and thus can be exchanged with one another one-for-one, NFTs are indivisible and entirely unique.
 Think of them as certificates of ownership, like the deed to a house or the title to a car, except that there’s no central office that issues them.
 Anyone can create an NFT for any kind of asset, whether a digital file or a real-world object.
 What’s more, because these assets are managed by a blockchain, they can be programmed in all kinds of interesting ways.
 An NFT can be hardcoded to deliver a 10 percent return to the original creator each time the asset is transferred.
 A designer can set up an NFT so that it uses the buyer’s wallet address to generate an image that is absolutely singular to that buyer and forever attached to their cryptographic identity.
 The possibilities are only beginning to be explored.

 In Berners-Lee’s case, the NFT references four objects.
 The most prominent, which captured all the headlines, is a tar file that archives 9,555 lines of program code for the Web with original timestamps from 1990 and 1991.
 But that archive, as historically significant as it is and as much as it is the driving force of interest in the NFT, doesn’t offer much in the way of showcasing the purchase.
 This is likely why the NFT also includes several items purposely created to be packaged with the original code, including a 30-minute animated video visualizing the code being typed, a digital poster of all the lines, and an autographed letter from Berners-Lee reflecting on the process.